 I have seen in 3 times in last week.

 He seems silly but he knows his stuff.

 Fried turkey is much moister on the inside and crispier on the outside than oven-baked turkey.
 The night before Thanksgiving, the turkey is nearly all thawed.
 My family rubs a generous amount of cajun seasoning (like Tony Chachere's or Zatarain's) over the outside of the turkey and sprinkled throughout the inside.
-We let it marinate overnight in the refrigerator just like that until ready to fry the next day.
-It comes out with such a nice flavor!

 Can you use the same oil for deep frying turkey and then a ham?